Polydisperse polymer networks with irregular topologies: Mechanics of cross-link distributions: Bimodal networks of Gaussian chains

-where the $\Xvec_i$ are related to $\n_i$ by \Eqref{eq:four-chain-xs}.
-To make connections to a realistic bimodal distribution of chain molecular weights, $\n_a$ and $\n_b$ can be thought of as the peaks of the distribution, and $p$ can be tuned to account for the relative probability masses (i.e. integration of density ``local'' to each peak) between the peaks.
+where the $\Xvec_i$ are related to $\n_i$ by \Eqref{eq:four-chain-xs}, and we adopt the convention $\n_a < \n_b$ (i.e., $a$ denotes the shorter chains and $b$ the longer).
+To make connections to a realistic bimodal distribution of chain molecular weights, $\n_a$ and $\n_b$ can be thought of as the peaks of the distribution, and $p$ can be tuned to account for the relative probability masses (i.e., integration of density ``local'' to each peak) between the peaks.
 In a discrete random variable sense, $p$ is the probability of a given chain having $\n_a$ monomers and $1 - p$ is the probability of a given chain having $\n_b$ monomers.

 Given the independence and discreteness of monomer numbers, the free energy density takes the simplified form,